Loaki07/daily_dose_of_rust/mod_17/m_arr_tree.md

    2. if an m-arr tree of height h has l leaves, then h >= [log base m l]. if the m-arr tree is full and balanced, then h = [log base m l].
    ([x] denotes smallest integer greater than or equal to x.)

+# Traversal of M-arr Tree

+1. Preorder Traversal: Visit the root node, then traverse the left subtree and finally traverse the right subtree.
+2. Inorder Traversal: Traverse the left subtree, then visit the root node and finally traverse the right subtree.
+3. Postorder Traversal: Traverse the left subtree, then traverse the right subtree and finally visit the root node.
+4. Level-order Traversal: Traverse the tree level by level.